The Flow Hive is not as sweet as it seems.

 For $600, you get a full automatic bee farm.
 But many beekeepers I’ve spoken to believe that it’s overpriced and unsustainable.
 Flow Hive actually costs more than a standard Langstroth hive.

-Flow Hive has been described as a possible “key” in keeping the world’s bee population from further decline.”
+Flow Hive has been described as a possible “key in keeping the world’s bee population from further decline.”
 Really?
 How so?
 This just makes honey collection simpler and easier.
 How does it help bees survive the issues they are currently grappling with?
-Like systemic pesticides and loss of habitat???
+Like and ???

 To quote Ricciardi once more, Flow Hive invites “lazy, hungry honey-eaters who are also terrified of being stung.
 It will create a generation of oblivious people who don’t know the delicate mechanics of the beautiful hive.”